-Teacher 7 (second-grade teacher): Everybody [in my group] discussed how it would be valuable to have a big old rubric with skills, like "What are the things they need for reading comprehension [in a given grade]?" . . .
+Teacher 7 (second-grade teacher): Everybody [in my group] discussed how it would be valuable to have a big old rubric with skills, like "What are the things they need for reading comprehension [in a given grade]?"
 "What do we expect of them?"
-Our group also talked about developing a list of skills that we would like them to have-like a wish list at the beginning of the grade levels.
+Teacher 8 (fourth-grade teacher): Our group also talked about developing a list of skills that we would like them to have-like a wish list at the beginning of the grade levels.
+Teacher 9 (fifth-grade teacher): We came to the same agreement.
+We agreed that we needed to have strands of things that go through the whole school, that everyone agreed to be consistent on, but have it be loose enough to accommodate all teaching styles.

-Teacher 8 (fourth-grade teacher):